 Continue reading »

-If you’ve been using Evernote for for a bit of time, you’ll most likely know all about Evernote’s great benefits and ease of capture.
-With the new year upon us though, we have started setting goals and objectives which we’d, touch wood, like to achieve this year. do it now!
-It is the best tool to manage you lists.
+If you’ve been using Evernote for for a bit of time, you’ll most probably know all about Evernote’s great benefits and ease of capture.
+With the new year upon us though, most of us have started setting goals and objectives which we’d, with a bit of luck, like to achieve this year. do it.

 One of the many pasttimes I took up during the last two years of my transformation has been teaching myself to play the guitar.
 I am no John Mayer but I think I’ve established a fair degree of proficiency considering the fact that I’ve had very little time to dedicate to my instrument.
 While I learnt to play the guitar the guitar also taught me some lessons about life.
 So here are some life lessons from guitarists.